officialrajdeepsingh/awesome-nextjs/README.md

 ## Bundler

 - [esbuild](https://github.com/evanw/esbuild) - Open-source JavaScript bundler and minifier that is extremely fast and lightweight.
-- [Rollupjs](https://rollupjs.org) - The rollup.js is an open-source JavaScript bundler.
+- [Rollupjs](https://rollupjs.org) - Rollup.js is an open-source JavaScript bundler.
-- [Tsup](https://github.com/egoist/tsup) - The tsup is the simplest and fastest way to bundle your TypeScript project with no configuration need.
+- [Tsup](https://github.com/egoist/tsup) - tsup is the simplest and fastest way to bundle your TypeScript project with no configuration needed.

 ## Cache Handler